Causal Inference for Multiple Treatments using Fractional Factorial Designs: Alternate designs to full factorial: Fractional and incomplete

 The estimator for $\tau(k, k')$ is defined as

-Note that these estimators are no longer unbiased.
-Let $\mathcal{S}$ be the set of all effects aliased with factorial effect $k$ as well as $k$ itself.
+These estimators are no longer unbiased.
+Let $\mathcal{A}[k]$ be the set of all effects aliased with factorial effect $k$ as well as $k$ itself.
 The number of factors aliased with factor $k$ is $2^p-1$ \citep[][Chapter 8]{montgomery2017design}.
-So, $\mathcal{S}$ has $2^p$ elements.
+So, $\mathcal{A}[k]$ has $2^p$ elements.
 Factor $k$ may be aliased with the negative of a main effect or interaction.
-Let $S_{k,j}$ be the indicator for whether factor $j$ is negatively aliased with factor $k$ ($S_{k,j} = 1$) or positively aliased ($S_{k,j} = 0$).
-Then we find, using the orthogonality of the $\bm{g}_k$ vectors, that
+Let $A_{k,j}$ be the indicator for whether factor $j$ is negatively aliased with factor $k$ ($A_{k,j} = 1$) or positively aliased ($A_{k,j} = 0$).